IMAP-Science-Operations-Center/imap_processing/docs/source/project-management/requirement-and-issue-tracking.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 * SPIKE issues should be created using the SPIKE issue template
 * SPIKE issues are created to investigate architecture/implementation approaches in preparation for a team discussion.
-* Following SPIKE issue resolution, at least one implementation issue should be created for developement of the agreed solution.
+* Following SPIKE issue resolution, at least one implementation issue should be created for development of the agreed solution.